STEM.project

 • We cooperate with the student councils of the relevant subjects and are present with our offer during the O-weeks, for example.

-• We work together with those responsible from the Department of Mathematics & Computer Science in a mentoring program and support the preliminary courses.
+• We work together with those responsible from the departments of Mathematics & Computer Science and Chemistry in mentoring programs and preliminary courses.

 • We are in regular contact with the departmental student advisors in order to coordinate the services offered to students and provide targeted support as quickly as possible in individual cases.
 Of course, maintaining confidentiality always remains our top priority.